Sparse factor models of high dimension: Implementations

 \section{Implementations}

-The code was implemented on Matlab and run on Mac-OS Apple M1 Ultra.
+In this section, we discuss the computational issues to estimate the penalized factor model.
+To ease the notations, the factor model parameters and the variables relating to the dimension are not indexed by $n$.
+The code was implemented on Matlab and run on Intel(R) Xeon(R) Gold 6242R CPU, 3.10GHz, with Installed RAM 128 GB.
 We make the code for the sparse factor model and corresponding simulated experiments publicly available in the following Github repository: \url{https://github.com/Benjamin-Poignard/sparse-factor-models}